 Enjoy This Post?
 Share the Love!

-Holiday Packing-Solo Travel Tips: The holidays will be here fast.
+Vacation Packing-Solo Travel Tips: Vacations are upon us this summer, and the Christmas and New Year’s holidays will be here fast.
 One challenge is how to take what you need but not get stuck dragging extra bags around.
 Worse yet?
 The checked baggage fees add up, often per leg!
 As a solo female traveler, I like to travel light.
 That way if I am faced with danger, I can sprint.
 (Think, too, how hard it is to navigate restrooms on planes and trains if you try to bring things with you to avoid theft!)

 Here are some of my personal tips from trips in the US and abroad.
 (Spoiler alert: I have a life long history of making a contest of traveling light.
 I once spent a summer in Europe with just an overnight bag albeit, an overstuffed one!
 Please send us yours tips as well on our Contacts page.